In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.

 You can use steps in an integration or perform a package install.

-- Select Browse > Integrations and find the host integration (Mac, Windows, or Linux).
-The Setup tab give the installation script.
+- Integration: Click Integrations on the toolbar and find the host integration (Mac, Windows, or Linux).
+The Setup tab gives the installation script.
 For Mac and Linux, you can install the proxy with or without the Telegraf agent.

 Manage Proxy Services

 After installing a proxy, you can start and stop the proxy service, check service status, and view the logs that are generated by the service.
-See Logging for customizing your proxy, including its log configuration options.
+See Log Files for customizing your proxy, including its log configuration options.

 Start and Stop a Proxy